ioccc-src/winner/faq.md

-Although one can clone the entire [winner repo](https://github.com/ioccc-src/winner) to get the entire web site and all entries, we also provide a way to download individual entries as well as a way to download a year's winning entries.
+Although one can clone the entire [winner repo](https://github.com/ioccc-src/winner) to get the entire web site and all entries, we also provide, as a convenience, a way to download individual entries as well as a way to download a year's winning entries.

 Please note that some of the links in the html files will not work!
 This is because you are not downloading the full website.
 If you want to view the entry